sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 Information they need:

-- Are they getting COBRA coverage and for how long
+- Are they getting Sourcegraph paid COBRA and for how long
 - Departure day and pay through date
 - Are they getting severance